southdakotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Since South Dakota Bankruptcy records are public information, interested persons may obtain them from their custodians where permissible.
 Usually, bankruptcy records are maintained at the court where the case proceedings occurred.
 Some electronic platforms also make such records available to interested individuals.

 The Public Access to Court Electronic Records (PACER) service provides querying parties with electronic access to bankruptcy records filed with the U.S United States Bankruptcy Court for the District of South Dakota.
-To gain access to bankruptcy information, interested persons have to register a PACER account and login.
-Registered users typically search for bankruptcy case information by the specific court the case was filed or by the national index, which gives access to all federal courts nationwide.
+To gain access to bankruptcy information, interested persons have to register a PACER account and log in.
+Registered users typically search for bankruptcy case information by the specific court in which the case was filed or by the national index, which gives access to all federal courts nationwide.
 Users who encounter difficulty searching a record by case number or party name may use the PACER Case Locator.
 To print out records, PACER charges a fee of $0.10 per page.
 Users may also direct any inquiries to the service center at (800) 676–6856, between the hours of 8 a.m. and 6 p.m. during weekdays, or by email at pacer@psc.uscourts.gov.

 Querying parties may be able to access archived bankruptcy records by making a request via mail, fax, or email from the National Archives and Records Administration.
 Persons can navigate the site’s National Archives Court Records page to get resources on how to request such records.

 The clerk’s offices also have public access terminals where individuals can look up bankruptcy case information.
 Users of the public access terminals may print out documents at a charge of $0.10 per page.
 Alternatively, interested persons may opt to visit the clerk’s office to request the desired bankruptcy records.
 Following the fee schedule, obtaining physical copies of the records cost a fee of $.50 per page.
-Requestors may obtain records in-person or send a written request to either of the addresses:
+Requestors may obtain records in person or send a written request to either of the addresses:

 U.S. Post Office and Federal Courthouse